 Featured programs and activities

-Cultural Diversity Workshop
+Cultural Diversity Workshops

-Designed for educators, community volunteers, and health and human service professionals working with minority populations.
+These workshops are designed for educators, community volunteers, and health and human service professionals working with minority populations.
 Emphasis is placed on cross-cultural mentoring and communication.

 Health Careers Information & Enrichment Workshops

 These workshops are created and sponsored by the North Carolina Health Careers Access Program (NC-HCAP).
 Interactive workshops for 5th through 12th grade students are designed to motivate and encourage targeted students to consider career opportunities in the health professions.
 Each two-hour workshop also provides participants with information about college preparation, admissions requirements, financial aid resources, and information on various health issues affecting today’s youth.
 Please contact the Greensboro Area Education Center to request workshops.

 Pharmacy course focusing on preparing high school juniors, seniors, undergraduate students or individuals returning to the workforce to become certified pharmacy technicians and/or to become pharmacists.
 Students will take classes and work with a preceptor at a retail or hospital pharmacy.
 Upon completing the classes and clinical rotations, students take the National PTCB Examination to become certified pharmacy technicians.